damerell/crawl/crawl-ref/docs/crawl_manual.rst

   areas of high elven magic (enchantments, conjurations and divinations).
 On the other hand, they are superlative transmuters, and are comfortable dabbling in necromantic, poison and elemental magic.
 As fighters they are often more dangerous unarmed than armed.
-They advance in level slightly faster than their common brethren.
+They advance in levels slightly faster than their common brethren.